cds-group/Netpro2vec/README.md

 Citation Details
 ----------------------

-This work is the subject of the article:

-Ichcha Manipur, Mario Manzo, Ilaria Granata, Maurizio Giordano*, Lucia Maddalena, and Mario R. Guarracino "Netpro2vec: a Graph Embedding Framework for Biomedical Applications".
-Submitted to "IEEE/ACM TCBB JOURNAL - Special Issue on Deep Learning and Graph Embeddings for Network Biology".

-At the current time, when using this source code please reference this work by citing the following
+If you use the source code in your work please reference this work by citing the following paper:
-paper:

-I. Granata, M. R. Guarracino, V. A. Kalyagin, L. Maddalena, I. Manipur, and P. M. Pardalos, “Supervised classification of metabolic networks,” in 2018 IEEE Int.
-Conf. on Bioinformatics and Biomedicine (BIBM).
-IEEE, 2018, pp. 2688–2693.
+Manipur, I., Manzo, M., Granata, I., Giordano, M., Maddalena, L. and Guarracino, M.R., 2021.
+Netpro2vec: a Graph Embedding Framework for Biomedical Applications.
+IEEE/ACM Transactions on Computational Biology and Bioinformatics.

 Bibtex:

 ```
-@inproceedings{granata2018supervised,
-  title={Supervised classification of metabolic networks},
+@article{manipur2021netpro2vec,
+  title={Netpro2vec: a Graph Embedding Framework for Biomedical Applications},
-  author={Granata, Ilaria and Guarracino, Mario R and Kalyagin, Valery A and Maddalena, Lucia and Manipur, Ichcha and Pardalos, Panos M},
+  author={Manipur, Ichcha and Manzo, Mario and Granata, Ilaria and Giordano, Maurizio and Maddalena, Lucia and Guarracino, Mario Rosario},
-  booktitle={2018 IEEE Int.
-Conf. on Bioinformatics and Biomedicine (BIBM)},
-  pages={2688--2693},
-  year={2018},
-  organization={IEEE}
+  journal={IEEE/ACM Transactions on Computational Biology and Bioinformatics},
+  year={2021},
+  publisher={IEEE}
 }
 ```